denyphilip/ecomfrontend/README.md

 .Created JWTtoken.js to save token, Service.js to export all api functions(all backend api calls) and url.js to export main api url.

 - localStorage
--To set the data-> localStorage.setItem(key,value)
+.To set the data-> localStorage.setItem(key,value)
--To read data-> localStorage.getItem(key)
+.To read data-> localStorage.getItem(key)
--To remove data->localStorage.removeItem(key)
+.To remove data->localStorage.removeItem(key)

 ## Homepage

-- Homepage integration is done using the givren theme/
+- Homepage integration is done using the given theme.

 - Create necessary components
 -Created includes folder in which slider.vue and sidebar.vue components are stored.